A 5.0 magnitude earthquake strikes Sichuan Province, China - ExBulletin

 A 5.0 magnitude earthquake strikes Sichuan Province, China

-BEIJING: A 5.0-magnitude earthquake struck Moli County in China's Sichuan Province, according to the China Earthquake Networks Center on Monday.
+BEIJING, May 27 – A 5.0-magnitude earthquake has struck Moli County in China's Sichuan Province, the China Earthquake Networks Center said today.

 |